-Agencies awarded funding must follow these program requirements:
+Agencies awarded CDBG funding must follow these program requirements:

 Grantee Technical Workshop: Agencies will be required to attend a pre-award grantee technical workshop prior to the release of their funding agreement to assist them in compliance with program regulations and requirements.
-Agencies will be instructed on how to utilize the Neighborly Participant Portal, submit data reports, submit Request for Funds (RFFs) and other program related forms to the County.
+Agencies will be instructed on how to utilize the Neighborly Participant Portal, submit data reports, submit a Request for Funds (RFF) form, submit a Detailed Expense Report (DER) form, and other program related forms to the County.

 Documents Needed: Funded agencies will be required to execute an agreement with Stanislaus County and provide the required insurance certificates and endorsements prior to the signing of an agreement.
-Agencies are required to provide a copy of their Personnel Policies, Affirmative Action Plan, Policies and Procedure for implementing the program, and their Drug-Free Workplace Policy and other required documents before entering into an agreement.
+Agencies are required to provide a copy of their Program Policies and Procedures and Personnel Policies, for implementing the program, and Drug-Free Workplace Policy and other required documents before entering into an agreement.

 Reporting and Records: Stanislaus County and HUD shall have access to all program records.
-Agencies will be required to obtain and provide individual client data including, but not limited to ethnicity, income, disability, race, female head of household, clients 62 years of age and older and accomplishment data.
+Agencies will be required to obtain and provide individual client data including, but not limited to, ethnicity, income, disability, race, female head of household, clients 62 years of age and older, and accomplishment data.
 Quarterly and year-end performance reports are required to be entered and submitted through the Neighborly Participant Portal.
 Agencies shall also provide any additional reporting and records related to the program as requested.
 Grant files and individual client files must be maintained for a minimum of five years after the expiration of the funding agreement.

 Protecting Personally Identifiable Information (PII): Agencies must keep all client information, including credit reports, confidential and secure.
 Any agency staff who interact with clients and collect personal information should be trained on privacy issues and procedures to safeguard data with client information.
-Further laws and regulations on PII are available online via HUD's Protecting PII Guidelines.
+Further laws and regulations on PII are available online via HUD's Privacy Handbook.